 The Third Line Mural is a towering 45×155 ft mural (the largest one on St. Claude Ave.).
 Its creation required six months of research and over 100 gallons of paint.
 The mural was crowd-funded using the power of Henry Lipkis’ social network, with support from accomplished local artists Ceaux Young, Jessica Strahan, and Devin Reynolds.
 The mural depicts popular New Orleans social aid & pleasure clubs such as the CTC Steppers, Big 9, and 9 Times, as well as famous local figures such as the Caramel Curves, Hope Magraff and Cheeky Blakk.
 The piece is so inspiring because it is highly celebrated as a staple of the visual culture of the area and is exemplary given Lipkis’ exercise of best practices in creating murals– number 1 being community engagement.

 2. ‘READ aka OYE aka OPEN YOUR EYES’.

-This roller piece OPEN YOUR EYES, is shown at the abandoned Naval base known as ‘The End of the World.’
+This roller piece OPEN YOUR EYES, is one of the biggest pieces of graffiti in New Orleans.
+It can be found at the abandoned Naval base known as ‘The End of the World.’
 READ is, without question, the most visible graffiti writer in New Orleans.
 The two largest graffiti tags in all of New Orleans were both painted by READ, and they’re still riding today.
 It is inspiring to imagine how READ took over the abandoned Naval base to paint his affirming message in over-20-foot tall letters with rollers.